amard33p/amard33p.github.io/_posts/2019-12-02-celery-seed-to-sprout.md

     └── __init__.py
 ```

-Instead of modifying celery.py everytime we add a new task, we can write a simple function which looks for task scripts under tasks directory and automatically imports them.
+Instead of modifying celery.py every time we add a new task, we can write a simple function which looks for task scripts under tasks directory and automatically imports them.

 ```python
 def taskDetector(task_root):